ebelingGWEIV/ebelingGWEIV/README.md

 #### IT/IS

 My first venture into technology was actually in IT.
-In highschool I spent half of my junior year at a trade school working towards my A+ certification.
+In my junior year of high school, the first half of each day was spent at a trade school working towards my A+ certification.
 Much of what I learned had to do with computer repair, help desk services, and how to be an administrator for Windows XP, Vista, and 7 computers.
 That year I laerned a lot about computers; which has helped me navigate and understand advanced computing concepts, translate what I've learned in embedded sysmtes into RTOS and standard operating systems, and be a better communicator when it comes to technology.
 More directly, I am very adept at trouble shooting and performing PC and technology repairs because of the training I received.

 ### Class Projects